sustainable-advocate/sustainable-advocate.github.io/index.md

 *Sources: DIGITIMES[23]; Sovacool & Griffiths[24]; Taiwan Bureau of Energy[7]*

-If CPC gets this right, it de-risks Taiwan's entire energy transition—addressing the 97.4% energy import dependency while advancing SDG 7, SDG 8, and SDG 13.[7][8]
+If CPC gets this right, it de-risks Taiwan's entire energy transition, addressing the 97.4% energy import dependency while advancing SDG 7, SDG 8, and SDG 13.[7][8]

 ---